 Also, the fumes from the chili peppers and/or the fine powders may get into the air if you are not working in a well ventilated room, so you may want to wear a mask and goggles.
 Superhot chili peppers, truly, are called superhots for a reason.

 A Basic Hot Sauce Recipe – Let’s Make Some Hot Sauce!

 Here is a very simple hot sauce recipe that you can use a base.
 It is a non-fermented recipe made Louisiana style with only chili peppers, vinegar and salt.

 - 1 pound fresh chili peppers of choice

 - ½ - 1 cup vinegar

 Wash the peppers and remove the stems.
 Remove the seeds, if desired.
-Add them to a food processor and process to break them apart.
+Add them to a food processor along with the vinegar and salt and process until smooth.

-Add the peppers, vinegar and salt to a pot and bring to a quick boil.
+Add the mixture to a pot and bring to a quick boil.
 Reduce the heat and simmer for 15 minutes to allow the flavors to develop.

 Remove from heat and cool.
 Add them to serving bottles, or strain out the pulp first for a much thinner sauce and bottle.